wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/project-governannce/includes/4-techniques.md

-# Techniques for keeping a project on track

 The solution architect should ensure that the project is always moving forwards towards the project's goals.
 The solution architect should establish good practices that ensure the customer and team members know where the project is and are aware of any issues that affect the project's progress.

 ## Recipes for failure